justinclifton/keyword-match-types-vsc/README.md

 ## Features

-This extension adds 4 commands to VS code for the 4 different keyword matchtypes.
+This extension adds 4 commands to VS code for the 4 different keyword match types.
 Match type examples and descriptions of the commands are below.
 Simply highlight the lines of text that you want to convert to a specific match type and then run the corresponding command.

 [exact match]<br/>
 "phrase match"<br/>